zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-315_840.md

     - _CONFIG `PROPAGATES` ROOT
       - PASSIVE *All sports, powerlifting, anatomy, fitness, nutrition related material will be directed to French only*
     - TOPIC Quantitative system for Hedonism
+      - Genesis *Billions are mere dust if not contributed to one's healthy fast, wisdom, and sunshine*
       - R&D
         - [Genesis of Quantitative Hedonism](https://iep.utm.edu/hedonism/#:~:text=Quantitative%20Hedonists%20argue%20that%20how,%2C%20simple%2C%20and%20debauched%20pleasures.)
       - Sustainability & Ethics for Hedonism